RadejuSpyro/JustCloudPublic/simple-vm-index/README.md

 # simple-vm-index

 Universal template with an index to deploying stamp servers in AV set.
 You can use this template for deployment windows and Linux before the select correct variable in OS.
+I prepared this json's for needs Global Azure Bootcamp - inside you can find a small bug ;)

 Option - 1
 Resources: